123jimin/voltedit/README.md

 	* [Native file system](https://web.dev/native-file-system/) is supported (if enabled via `chrome://flags`)
 		* Ctrl+S actually updates the original ksh/kson file!
 		* Be careful that currently some informations such as camera zooms and FX effects are lost while done on KSH.
+	* No internal restriction on number of lanes/lasers
+		* To enable for VOLTEdit to edit other games' chart such as Pop'n Music, DDR, PIU, ...
+		* Data structure and edit operations have no fundamental limitations on them.
+		* Current renderer does not support configuration other than 4 BT lanes and 2 FX lanes currently, but multiple lasers are supported.
 * **Multi-column view using WebGL**
 	* Currently only notes, lasers, and beat lines are visible.
 	* Scrolling view can be done via scrollbar / mouse wheel.